Plain English Breakdown

 Limits and Unknowns

-- The law only applies if the Department of Human Resources determines there is enough money available.
+- The holiday only happens if the Department of Human Resources determines there are sufficient funds.